REAL LOVE AND THE COLONOSCOPY (or, BE MY VALENTINE)

 Gene was engrossed in numbers and spreadsheets when hurricane Golytely struck.
 He barely made it to the pot before a fractal array of fecal shrapnel sprayed the porcelain princess, splattering the wall and floor.

 I was in the kitchen prepping meals, when Gene waltzed in and confiscated the paper towels.

-Oh-oh.
-I’d better check this out.
+I took charge.
+“Gene.
+Please do not place poopy panties on the clean counter.
+Throw them away.
+We can sacrifice as many shorts as it takes, dearest.”
 I scoured the nooks and crannies with bleach while instructing Gene, “Listen to your body.
-At the first hint of pressure, get yourself on the toilet!
+At the first hint of pressure, get yourself on the toilet.
 You will not be able to hold it in.”
-(I speak from experience.)
+(I spoke from experience.)

 That evening, I retired early in anticipation of the 5:00am wake-up call.
 Noisy neighbors disrupted my sleep until 3:00am.
 At 5:15 Gene woke me for our day of adventure.
-Sleep deprived, I muttered, “Are you clear?
-What’s the color?”

 “No, not clear.
 It’s brown.”